UofA-Blueprint/DishZero/backend/README.md

     }
     ```

 -   #### POST `/api/dish/borrow?qid=`

     This route will borrow a dish if the user is logged in and the dish is available.
-The route will also create a transaction in the database.
+The route will also create a
+    transaction in the database.

     headers:

     ```
     x-api-key: preset constant api key
     session-token: generated sessionCookie from firebase after login
     ```

     query:

     ```
     qid: qr_code of the dish to be borrowed
     ```

 -   #### POST `/api/dish/return?qid=&id=`

     This route will return a dish if the user is logged in and the dish is borrowed by the user.
-The route will also update the transaction in the database.
+The route will also
+    update the transaction in the database.

     headers:

     ```
     x-api-key: preset constant api key
     session-token: generated sessionCookie from firebase after login
     ```

     query:

     ```
     qid: qr_code of the dish to be returned
     id: id of the dish to be returned (required if qid is not provided)
     ```

     body:

     ```
     returned: {
         condition: string,  * required
     }
     ```

     allowed values for condition:

     ```
     Condition {
         'small_crack_chip',
         'large_crack_chunk',
         'shattered',
-        'alright',
+        'good',
     }
     ```

 -   #### POST `/api/dish/condition?id=`

     This route will update the condition for the dish.

     headers:

     ```
     x-api-key: preset constant api key
     session-token: generated sessionCookie from firebase after login
     ```

     query:

     ```
     id: id of the dish
     ```

     body:

     ```
     {
         condition: string,    * required
     }
     ```

     allowed values for condition:

     ```
     Condition {
         'small_crack_chip',
         'large_crack_chunk',
         'shattered',
-        'alright',
+        'good',
     }
     ```

 ### Transactions

 The transaction routes are defined in the `src/routes/transaction.ts` file.
-The routes are mounted on the `/transactions` path.
+The routes are mounted on the
+`/transactions` path.
 The routes are:

 -   #### GET `/api/transactions?all=`
     This route returns all the transactions in the database is user is admin and all is set to `true`.
+Otherwise returns
-Otherwise returns all the transactions based on the user_id retrieved from the session cookie.
+    all the transactions based on the user_id retrieved from the session cookie.
     headers:
     ```
     x-api-key: preset constant api key